josja/CT-ReaktJS/src/README.md

 * `actions`: Actions get dispatched with this/these utility module(s)

 * `components`: The main JS folder.
 All your React components should be in this folder, for big projects they might be grouped into seperate subfolders.
-E.g. a navigation component `Nav.react.js`
+E.g. a navigation component `Navigation.react.js`

-* `components/pages`: Actual pages (routes) users can visit.

 * `constants`: Action constants need to be defined in this/these utility module(s)